Spring and Taxes

 Now that it is officially Spring I would love to write a column full of fluffy bunnies and dancing daffodils but sadly, the outlook for the private rental sector currently looks like the bleak mid winter for both landlords and tenants.
 This is largely the result of well-meaning legislation plotting a torturous and ill advised path to its lofty ideals.

-Abolishing fees for letting agents seems on the face of it, a good idea.
-Certainly tenants phoning in to a national radio program I listened to recently were full of glee at the idea.
-Not one of them stopped to ask “Where will the money come from to pay for tenants background checks, training courses for our property managers and services like our emergency tenant helpline?”
+The Tenant Fee Ban which will prevent letting agents from charging fees to tenants seems, on the face of it, a good idea.
+Certainly, tenants phoning in to a national radio program I listened to recently were full of glee at the idea.
+Not one of them stopped to ask “Where will the money come from to pay for tenant background checks or services like our emergency tenant helpline?”

 The answer is blindingly obvious.
 It will come from increased rents.
 It is a bit like seeing a car advertised as ‘zero percent finance’.
 Does anyone honestly believe a car finance company is in business to make zero profit?
 Profit for the finance company is in the package somewhere.

 Landlords are in no position to take the hit on letting agent fees.
-Section 24 of the Finance Act (which has been called ‘The Tenant Tax’) will be introduced in stages from this month.
-This will reduce landlords’ ability to claim tax relief on mortgage interest and is in effect, a turnover tax.
-Some will see a doubling of their current tax bill.
+Section 24 of the Finance Act (which has been called ‘The Tenant Tax’) will be in full force from this month.
+This will remove landlords’ ability to claim tax relief on mortgage interest and is in effect, a turnover tax.
+Some will see a doubling of their current tax bill and are already exiting the market.

 The private rental sector has overtaken social housing yet at every turn it seems legislation is out to hammer the small private landlord.